linode/docs/docs/websites/frameworks/apache-tomcat-on-ubuntu-16-04.md

     apt-get install tomcat8-docs tomcat8-examples tomcat8-admin

-If you need to start, stop, or restart Tomcat you can use the following commands:
+If you need to start, stop or restart Tomcat you can use the following commands:

     systemctl start tomcat8
     systemctl stop tomcat8